negativetwelve/project-1/readme.md

     get "signup", to: "users#new"

-Just a quick refresher, this creates a url `/signup` that points to the controller `users` and the method `new`
+Just a quick refresher, this creates a url `/signup` that points to the controller `users` and the method `new`.

+Now that we have our route set up, we're going to need a `UsersController` with a method `new`.
+Recall that to create a controller, we can just run the Rails generator:

+    rails generate controller Users new